Skyborg: Into the Vortex: Reception

-Next Generation reviewed the PC version of the game, rating it one star out of five, and stated that "Even though the game looks great, it moved about a quick as a pregnant whale, and after a few hours going around in circles, it's not going to hold much interest."
+Skyborg: Into the Vortex was released on November 15, 1995.
+Lance Elko of React reviewed the game positively, praising the music and graphics.
+On the other hand, Next Generation, reviewing the PC version of the game, rated it one star out of five, and stated that "Even though the game looks great, it moved about a quick as a pregnant whale, and after a few hours going around in circles, it's not going to hold much interest."